scottyschup/ruby-curriculum/the-web/apis.md

 methods.
 They operate similarly.

 ## Formatting URLs
-It can be a pain to hardcode long URL strings into your code.
+It can be a pain to hard-code long URL strings into your code.
 This is particularly annoying if you need to update the values, or if you have query strings.
 In general, don't store encoded data like that: get Ruby to do the work for you.